millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 # Configure DIPC and DBCS
 # Steps
 ### STEP 1: Configure the DBCS source DIPC DB
-- Follow these [instructions](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/connect-db-using-sql-developer.html) to create a new SQL Developer connection using sys as sysdba to the DIPC PDB provisioned at the begining of this lab.
+- Follow these [instructions](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/connect-db-using-sql-developer.html) to create a new SQL Developer connection using sys as sysdba to the DIPC PDB provisioned at the beginning of this lab.

 - If you did not select 'Enable Golden Gate' when provisioning the DBCS service you can manually enable it using dbaascli by following these [instructions](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/use-goldengate-service-this-service.html#GUID-3DF283C1-366D-40B0-8550-1E6003CBC751).